 A directory contains the users of your company and their contact data.
-Some of the characteristics of a directory:
+Some of the characteristics of a directory are:

-- Contains users that can login and search contact data
+- Contains users that can log in to Federated Directory

-- Can be integrated with other services (with Azure AD or G Suite for example)
+- Can be provisioned by other services e.g. Azure AD or Google Workspace

-When you sign up to Federated Directory, we create your first directory.
+When you sign up to Federated Directory, we create your first directory called "Default Directory".
 The administrator account you receive during sign up is located in this directory.

-Creating a new directory is easy: go to 'Directories' and select the orange '+' plus button at the bottom right.
+Creating a new directory is easy: go to 'Directories' in the main menu and click the CREATE DIRECTORY button.